+INTRODUCTION

-INTRODUCTION Autoimmune Bullous Diseases (AIBDs) are a group of life threatening diseases that clinically group of life-threatening diseases that clinically manifest with blisters on the skin and mucous membranes 1.
+Autoimmune Bullous Diseases (AIBDs) are a group of life-threatening diseases that clinically manifest with blisters on the skin and mucous membranes 1.
 Pemphigus, bullous pemphigoid, epidermolysis bullosa acquisita (EBA), linear IgA bullous dermatosis (LABD), dermatitis herpetiformis, and pemphigoid gestationis are different AIBDs, divided based on the location of the blisters into the intraepidermal and subepidermal categories 2.